sciencepal/Local_VSCode_Remote_GCE/Instructions.md

 Run the notebook and enter your AuthToken for connecting gdrive

-In the second last cell copy the 4 lines containing Host, Hostname, User, Port
+In the second last cell there are 4 lines containing Host, Hostname, User, Port - will be used later

-The last cell will keep running to prevent Colab from closing
+Leave the last cell running to prevent Colab from closing session

 Open VSCode on local